IBM/Java-MicroProfile-on-Kubernetes/README.md

 With an Ingress controller enabled you can access the app via the IP provided by minikube above.

-If running on IBM Cloud Container Service, you will use the hostname to access the application, which you can retrieve with the following:
+If running on IBM Cloud Kubernetes Service, you will use the hostname to access the application, which you can retrieve with the following:

 ```shell